isomerpages/pris-test/_join-us/Volunteers/Volunteer with Us.md

 **Areas where you can Contribute as a Volunteer**

 The programmes and services facilitated by volunteers complement the [rehabilitative initiatives](/corrections-process/programmes/introduction-to-programmes) provided by SPS to better prepare offenders for eventual return to the society.
 Volunteering can be in various forms, within and beyond the prison walls.

 You can volunteer to:

 <ul class="jekyllcodex_accordion">
   <li>
     <input type="checkbox" id="accordion1">
-    <label for="accordion1">Be a SPS Befriender</label>
+    <label for="accordion1">Be an SPS Befriender</label>
     <div>
       <p><img src="/images/Placeholder%20for%20Image.png" alt=""> [Image of SPS Befriender in action]<br> Prosocial support is among the key factors that prevent reoffending.
 You can volunteer to be a SPS Befriender and be a friend to inmates who want to restart their lives among positive peers.
 As a Befriender, you will support inmates who may be at any phase of their incarceration through letter-writing, phonecalls and visitations.
 The befriending journey continues into the aftercare as your befriendee prepares to re-enter society with yours and the community’s support.</p>
     </div>